1:12 Erebus Penrite Racing #9 Holden VF Commodore 2017 Sandown 500

 Product Description: 1:12 Scale Penrite Erebus Racing Holden VF Commodore - 2017 Wilson Security Sandown 500 Retro Round - #9 Drivers: David Reynolds / Luke Youlden

-Limited Edition Number: To be announced.
-(Model will include numbered Certificate of Authenticity)
+Limited Edition Number: 50 (Model will include numbered Certificate of Authenticity)

 Product Specifications: Sealed body resin with clear windows and detailed interior.